Victorian Renters Handbook

 During Office Hours – you may be able to arrange for an additional copy to be cut (At your expense) or to just borrow the office copy, and this will need to be collected from the office.

-After Office Hours – The tenant will need to contact a locksmith at their own expense.
-If any locks are changed, the tenant is responsible for supplying a copy of any new keys to the Office within 24 hours.
+After Office Hours – The Renter will need to contact a locksmith at their own expense.
+If any locks are changed, the Renter is responsible for supplying a copy of any new keys to the Office within 24 hours.

 Payment and lodgement of your bond

 The bond payment you’ve made to our trust account will be debited to the RTBA once you complete the lodgement email instructions.
 Once this is done, you will be sent a receipt directly from the RTBA.

 The condition report is proof of the condition of the property at the start of your tenancy; as such it is an extremely critical document.

 Therefore, you will receive 2 copies; one for you as the Renter to retain and one to be returned, signed in confirmation of the details contained within along with any additional notes you feel necessary.
 This is to be returned to our office (either directly, or via email) within 3 business days of the commencement of your tenancy.
 If the Agent copy is not returned to our office within the 3 business days, we will use the initial condition report as our benchmark for any exit reports, regardless of whether or not you disagree with the content.

 It is important that you investigate whether you should have your own Renters contents insurance, and we would strongly encourage you to consider obtaining it.
 Building Insurance is the Rental Providers responsibility, however your personal possessions and any valuables you have in the property are not covered by the Rental Providers Building Insurance.
 Home Contents (or Renters Contents) Insurance is the responsibility of the Renter.